 WELL can be undertaken as a standalone assessment or alongside other methodologies such as BREEAM, SKA, DREAM or Home Quality Mark.

-This can be particularly important when higher ratings are being sought or in the case of a borderline rating.
-We are trained and experienced in providing this materials analysis using both IES and eTool and can offer it as an addition to our BREEAM service or as a standalone service.
+Integration of LCA analysis into the design process is becoming increasingly important in the industry and early engagement is key.
+We are trained and experienced in providing this materials analysis and can offer it as an addition to our BREEAM or planning services or as a standalone service.

-Under BREEAM 2018 projects are required to use an LCA tool.
-Click here to read the Mat 01 requirements of BREEAM New Construction 2014 and here to learn more about IMPACT.
-We are partners of eTool to deliver IMPACT compliant analysis.
+Click here to read the Mat 01 requirements of BREEAM New Construction 2018 and here to learn more about the draft New London Plan Whole Life Carbon guidance.

 Our team can cover all of the energy statement requirements; including setting the initial strategy, undertaking the calculations, conducting the dynamic overheating analysis and preparation of a comprehensive report that is straightforward, avoids jargon and contains clear information for the planning authority.